Middlebury welcomes and supports students who are undocumented or DACA-designated throughout their time at the College.

 In December 2016, the American Council on Education (ACE) released an issue brief entitled Immigration Post-Election Q&A: DACA Students, “Sanctuary Campuses,” and Institutional or Community Assistance that offers a timely analysis of certain post-election questions and concerns.

-If you have questions or concerns, please contact Elaine Orozco Hammond, Director of Equity Initiatives, or a member of the ISSS staff for guidance.
+If you have questions or concerns, please contact Elaine Orozco Hammond, Director of Equity Initiatives.